iljakuklic/sorter/README.md

   * (...)
 * Sorter implementation improvements
   * Sorter to use final encoding
+  * Expose state to the sorting algorithms (not sure how would that compose?)
 * More flexibility specifying input array
   * Load array to be sorted from a file
   * More options to generate the input randomly